You know what junk food looks like, but can you pick a superfood out of a lineup?

 When it comes to vitamins and minerals, avocados are jam-packed with them.

-Here’s why avocados are considered a superfood:
+Here’s some of the reasons why avocados are considered a superfood:

 - Contains healthy fats (omega-3) that fight inflammation